 Makgadikgadi Pans National Park boasts one of the biggest salt flats on the planet, the only remnant of a colossal prehistoric lake bigger than Switzerland.
 Littered with fossils and Stone Age artefacts, the Makgadikgadi is an enchanted landscape where many a celebrity and rock star have gone to escape everyday life and be humbled by its infinite expanse.
 Other than thrilling quad biking (ATV) excursions, a few Makgadikgadi safari camps also offer an unforgettable night’s sleep-out on the pans under the stars.

-One of Go2Africa’s long-standing partners will launch new fly-in safaris to Angola in 2020, a first of its kind.
+One of Go2Africa’s long-standing partners has launched a new fly-in safari to Angola in 2020, a first of its kind.
 These expeditions will start in the Angolan Highlands in the company of National Geographic explorers and scientists, then move to a remote island in Namibia’s biggest protected wetland, before continuing to follow the ancient river paths that lead into the Okavango Delta and finally the Makgadikgadi Pans.

 The Zebra Migration